Wisconsin Driving Under The Influence Laws

 Strategies for Lessening Punishments

-Even if you plead guilty, there are many ways our Wisconsin DUI lawyer can lessen your penalties:
+Even if you plead guilty, there are many ways our Wisconsin rapids attorneys can lessen your penalties:

 - We can refer you to an alcohol counseling program, which can greatly reduce jail time.

 - If you have prior DWI/OWI convictions and you did not have a Wisconsin DUI lawyer, or the convictions occurred in another state, we can investigate those prior convictions to see whether the prosecutor can use them to increase the penalty for this offense.

 - If you received other tickets along with the DWI/OWI charge, we often get those companion charges dismissed.

 On Prescription Medications?
 Taking Sleeping Pills or Pain Medication?